JainProgramingColony/tutorailsOf-C_byAptech/README.md

 <h3 align="center">Hi 👋, Welcome on my C Programming Language tutorials Repository</h3>

-- ⚡ This Repository is based on C tutorials Code by AptechLearning
+- ⚡ This Repository is based on C tutorials Code by AptechLearning.

 - 🌱 I Will Upload all Codes Soon.